-The course is aimed for anyone that wants to deepen their understanding of the different techniques for forensic delay and the legal concepts that applies to construction delay claims.
-It is a perfect fit for experienced Project Controls practitioners with no prior knowledge of how forensic delay analysis is done, beginners and anyone who needs a refresher on the 4 most common schedule delay analysis techniques.
+The course is aimed at anyone that wants to deepen their understanding of the different techniques for forensic delay and the legal concepts that apply to construction delay claims.
+It is a perfect fit for experienced Project Controls practitioners with no prior knowledge of how forensic delay analysis is done, beginners, and anyone who needs a refresher on the 4 most common schedule delay analysis techniques.

 A certificate of completion is awarded to participants after successful completion of the course.

 This course is one of the most complete courses on Schedule Delay Analysis you can find out there.
 It’s intended for Schedulers/Planners and Project Controls who need to better understand analysis methodologies and techniques, and don’t have formal education on forensic delay analysis.

 With the successful completion of this course, you will be able to understand the different forensic analysis methodologies, when and how to apply them, implement supporting analysis techniques, understanding the results from the analysis, as well as learn how to do a forensic analysis implementation.